 It’s entirely possible to get cheap theatre tickets in the UK.
 Even in central London and for popular shows, there are options!

 That having been said, it will require either flexibility or organisation.
 As long as you don’t mind booking a long time in advance (or on the contrary, booking last minute) and be flexible about the show or seat, you will be able to get plenty of discounts.

-Here are a few tips to get cheap theatre tickets in the UK!
+Here are a few tips to get cheap theatre tickets in London!

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

 This is the oldest one in the book and that for a reason!

 Theatre release tickets up to 1 year in advance.
 When they first do so, all sorts of tickets will be available, that’s the best time to grab those cheap tickets at the back.

 Even the best musicals in London have tickets for £10 or £15.
 Most people don’t even know it because they can be snatched quite quickly but they are there.